Package 'propop'

 The following parameters are included in the returned data frame:

-• year: character, year of projection.
+• year: numeric, year of projection.

 • scen: character, projection scenario.